 ERASMUS+ ultimately allows students, teachers and institutions to access learning opportunities and build relationships across 34 programme countries, 22 partner countries, and elsewhere internationally to broaden prospects, gain high quality experience, and drive innovation across educational and working sectors.

 What is the Problem?

-The UK is due to leave the European Union on the extended deadline of 31st October, 2019.
-As of present, it is extremely unclear as to what impact this may have on UK exchanges within ERASMUS+, both incoming and outgoing, with many changes and interuptions expected to occur as a result of the withdrawl.
+The UK is due to leave the European Union on the extended deadline of 31st January, 2020.
+As of present, it is extremely unclear as to what impact this may have on UK exchanges within ERASMUS+, both incoming and outgoing, with many changes and interruptions expected to occur as a result of the withdrawal.
 The UK government have assured that they wish to remain full state members of the ERASMUS+ programme, allowing for continued and uninterrupted access to international study for UK students post-brexit.
-However, without negotiating an agreement with the European Commision, the UK’s membership within ERASMUS+ is under threat, and it is unknown whether UK students, staff and volunteers will be able to study or work abroad with such fluidity and low financial costs as of right now.
+However, without negotiating an agreement with the European Commission, the UK’s membership within ERASMUS+ is under threat, and it is unknown whether UK students, staff and volunteers will be able to study or work abroad with such fluidity and low financial costs as of right now.
 With this, those that are abroad as part of the scheme on the withdrawal deadline may face severe complications with their right of residence, study and financial aids.

 What could happen?